-Online shopping, online payments, direct-to-consumer distribution models and the growth of telemedicine are just some examples of disruption that appears to have been accelerated by COVID
+Online shopping, online payments, direct-to-consumer distribution models and the growth of telemedicine are just some examples of disruption accelerated by COVID

 The growth of online shopping has been well-documented.
 In PCT's portfolio, Ben highlights online fashion business, Zalando, which is based in Germany but operates across Europe.
 Its volumes have been compounding at over 26% per year over the past seven years.